chiefmouse/fakergb/README.md

 fakergb has data (specifically first and last person names, and person name suffixes, more authentically British English.

-This library will be - but is not yet - available via Clojars (and hence e.g. Leiningen) asap.
+This library is available via Clojars (and hence e.g. Leiningen).

 ## Installation